ramp-eu/Central_Sensing_and_Perception/doc/docs/index.md

 * Creates a map with SLAM
 * Uses a map from CAD or as result of SLAM for localization
-* Creates map updates from new laser reading of previously unoccupied areas
+* Creates data for map updates from new laser reading of previously unoccupied areas

 ## Mapping - the Central SP

 * Uses a map from CAD or as result of SLAM for localization
 * Creates a topology for Task Planner from the map
-* Merges map updates from new laser reading of previously unoccupied areas into a global map
+* Merges local map updates from the Local SP into a global map (gridmap) and updates the topology

 ## Project layout